yabinmeng/jupyter_sparkr/README.md

   > IRkernel::installspec(user = FALSE)
 ```

-Third (optionally), in order to use more extended R libraries (e.g. from a Jupyter R notebook), we need to install them as well following the same approach.
+Third (optionally), in order to use more extended R libraries, we need to install them as well, following the same approach.
 For example, in my test, I installed [dplyr](https://dplyr.tidyverse.org/) and [ggplot2](https://ggplot2.tidyverse.org/) for more advanced R data manipulation and graph processing.
 The commands are as below:
 ```
   > install.packages('dplyr')
   > install.packages('ggplot2')
 ```

 ### Configure Remote DSE Cluster Connection for SparkR
 By default, DSE SparkR library tries to connect to the local node as the Spark master node.
 For this testing, since the Spark master node (one of the DSE Analytics node) is on a remote cluster, we need to tell SparkR where the remote Spark master node is.
 This is done by making the follwing configuration changes in **spark-defaults.conf** of the DSE Spark installation (e.g. /etc/dse/spark/spark-defaults.conf).
 We can also make other Spark related settings here.
-For example, maximum number of CPUs and memory allocated to the SparkSession used by SparkR.
+For example, the maximum number of CPUs and memory allocated to the SparkSession used by SparkR.

 ```
   spark.master  dse://<DSE_Analytic_Node_IP>:9042